-The Chief Executive has delegated authority to carry out all functions and responsibilities of the Data Controller, although liability remains with the PFCC as a corporation sole.
+The Chief Executive has delegated authority to carry out all functions and responsibilities of the Data Controller, although liability remains with the PFCC as a sole corporation or legal entity.

 The PFCC may use a Processor to carry out the processing of personal data on their behalf or may also be a Processor of information for other organisations.
-Further information regarding such arrangements is set out in section 5.
+Further information regarding such arrangements is set out in the section below, Use of Data Processors.